-t.18 1.
-Beginning the bout

-The start of the bout is signalled by the word 'Play'.
-No movement made or initiated before the word 'Play' is counted.

-2. Stopping the bout

-The bout stops on the word 'Halt', except in the case of special events occurring which modify the regular and normal conditions of the bout (cf. also t.32).

-Directly the order 'Halt' has been given, a competitor may not start a new action; only a movement which has been begun before the order was given remains valid.
-Everything which takes place afterwards is entirely non-valid (But cf. t.32).

-If a competitor stops before the word 'Halt', and is hit, the hit is valid.
-The order 'Halt' is also given if the play of the competitors is dangerous, confused, or contrary to the Rules, if one of the competitors is disarmed or leaves the piste, or if, while retiring, he approaches too near the spectators or the Referee (cf. t.28, t.55/6 and t.73/j).
+- t.18 1.
+The start of the bout is signalled by the word 'Play!'.
+No movement made or initiated before the word 'Play!' is counted. - 2.
+The bout stops on the word 'Halt!', except in the case of special events occurring which modify the regular and normal conditions of the bout (cf. also t.32.1/2). - 3.
+Directly the order 'Halt!' has been given, a competitor may not start a new action; only a movement which has been begun before the order was given remains valid.
+Everything which takes place afterwards is entirely non-valid (But cf. t.32.1/2). - 4.
+If a competitor stops before the word 'Halt!', and is hit, the hit is valid. - 5.
+The order 'Halt!' is also given if the play of the competitors is dangerous, confused, or contrary to the Rules, if one of the competitors is disarmed or leaves the piste, or if, while retiring, he approaches too near the spectators or the Referee (cf. t.26, t.54.5 and t.73.4.j). - 6.

-3. Leaving the piste

 The Referee may not allow a fencer to leave the piste, save in exceptional circumstances.
-If a competitor does so without permission he is liable to incur the penalties enumerated in Articles t.114, t.116, t.120).
+If a competitor does so without permission he is liable to incur the penalties enumerated in Articles t.114, t.116, t.120.

-4. Fencing at close quarters
+Fencing at close quarters

-t.19 Fencing at close quarters is allowed so long as the competitors can wield their weapons correctly and the Referee can, at foil and sabre, follow the phrase.
+t.19.
+Fencing at close quarters is allowed so long as the competitors can wield their weapons correctly and the Referee can, at foil and sabre, follow the phrase.

-5. Corps à corps
+Corps à corps

-t.20 Corps à corps is said to exist when the two competitors are in contact; when this occurs the Referee must stop the bout (cf. t.25, t.63).
+- t.20.
+1. Corps à corps is said to exist when the two competitors are in contact; when this occurs the Referee must stop the bout (cf. t.25, t.63.1/2/3). - Book 1.
+Technical Rules

-At foil and at sabre it is forbidden for a fencer to cause corps à corps (even without brutality or violence).
-Should such an offence occur, the Referee will penalise the fencer at fault as specified in Articles t.114, t.116, t.120, and any hit scored by the fencer at fault is annulled.
+- 2. At foil and at sabre it is forbidden for a fencer to cause corps à corps (even without brutality or violence).
+Should such an offence occur, the Referee will penalise the fencer at fault as specified in Articles t.114, t.116, t.120, and any hit scored by the fencer at fault is annulled. - 3.
 At all three weapons it is forbidden for a fencer to cause corps à corps intentionally to avoid being hit, or to jostle his opponent.
 Should such an offence occur, the Referee will penalise the fencer at fault as specified in Articles t.114, t.116, t.120 and any hit scored by the fencer at fault is annulled.

-6. Displacing the target and passing the opponent
+Displacing the target and passing the opponent